3rd National People's Congress: Seat distribution

-On 22 August 1966, amidst the Cultural Revolution, all of the minor democratic parties ceased operations after an ultimatum by the Beijing Middle School Red Guards.
-They did not restore their operations until 1978.
+On 22 August 1966, amidst the Cultural Revolution, all of the satellite democratic parties ceased operations after an ultimatum by the Beijing Middle School Red Guards.
+They would not resume operations until the 5th National People's Congress in 1978.

 The first session

 The session was held from December 21, 1964, till January 4, 1965.
 The Congress elected the state leaders: